realpython/python-guide/docs/scenarios/admin.rst

 Flask uses a concept of blueprints for making application components and supporting common patterns within an application or across applications.
 Blueprints can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.
 A Blueprint object works similarly to a Flask application object, but it is not actually an application.
 Rather it is a blueprint of how to construct or extend an application.

 Why Blueprints?
-Blueprints in Flask are intended for these cases:
+Blueprints in Flask are intended for these kind of cases:

 Factor an application into a set of blueprints.
 This is ideal for larger applications; a project could instantiate an application object, initialize several extensions, and register a collection of blueprints.
 Register a blueprint on an application at a URL prefix and/or subdomain.
 Parameters in the URL prefix/subdomain become common view arguments (with defaults) across all view functions in the blueprint.